Improve Your Appearance & Vision!

 Typically, an endoscopic brow lift requires the same preparation steps as the traditional procedure: the hair is tied back and trimmed behind the hairline where the incisions will be made.

-However, rather than making one long coronal incision, Dr. Boyle will make three, four or five short scalp incision, such less than an inch in length.
-An endoscope, which is a pencil-like camera device connected to a television monitor, is inserted through one of the incisions, allowing him to have a clear view of the muscles and tissues beneath the skin.
+However, rather than making one long coronal incision, your doctor will make three, four or five short scalp incision, such less than an inch in length.
+An endoscope, which is a pencil-like camera device connected to a television monitor, is inserted through one of the incisions, allowing your doctor to have a clear view of the muscles and tissues beneath the skin.
 Using another instrument inserted through a different incision, the forehead skin is lifted, and the muscles and underlying tissues are removed or altered to produce a smoother appearance.
 The eyebrows may also be lifted and secured into their higher position by sutures beneath the skin’s surface or by temporary fixation screw placed behind the hairline.

 When the brow lift is complete, the scalp incisions will be closed with stitches or clips and the area will be washed.
 Gauze and an elastic bandage may also be used.